spencertipping/tau/doc/sigma.md

 π    mLSvddddLLdd dLLLL d mddddddLLSL
 ```

-**NOTE:** some punctuation is syntax (e.g. `?`) because it appears within other operators and would create ambiguous parsers if it were allowed to appear separately.
+**NOTE:** some punctuation is considered to be syntax (e.g. `?`) because it appears within other operators and would create ambiguous parsers if it were allowed to appear separately.

 ### Γ table